New federal shuttered venue grants can help keep theaters, museums going

 If a business does not spend its supplemental grant within 18 months of the first grant, it must return the additional funding.

-Congress has earmarked $15 billion for these grants, with the intent of mitigating COVID-19’s economic impact on venues that have been hardest-hit.
-Check back for additional information as it becomes available.
+Congress has earmarked $15 billion for these grants, with the intent of mitigating COVID-19’s economic impact on venues that have been hardest hit.
+To apply and for more information, click here: https://www.svograntportal.sba.gov/s/

 David J. Manbeck is a principal at Boyer & Ritter LLC and chairs the firm’s Nonprofit practice group.
 He can be reached at 717-761-7210 or email@example.com